Gun safe Fire Rating: SecureIt TRUE Safe fire test results:

 If you look at the end of the graph you will see that after the oven was shut down the temp rose slightly for about 10 minutes then started to drop.
 This is significant because it demonstrates that when a fire is out the gun safe internal temperature does not continue to rise dramatically.
 Traditional heavy steel safes with drywall will continue to rise for up to 30 minutes.
-This is due to the amount energy absorbed and stored in the heavy steel on the outside of the safe and the way the drywall inside works.
-Thick steel doors may look impressive and strong but in a fire they work against you.
-First, the steel is an extremely good conductor of heat energy and second it stores a lot of energy.
-When the fire is out, all that energy stored in the thick steel safe transfers through the drywall into the storage area.
+This is due to the amount of energy absorbed and stored in the heavy steel on the outside of the safe and the way the drywall inside works.
+Thick steel doors may look impressive and strong but in a fire, they work against you.
+First, steel is an extremely good conductor of heat energy and second it stores a lot of energy.
+When the fire is out, all that energy stored in the thick steel safe, transfers through the drywall into the storage area.

 Traditional Gun safes absorb, store and transfer heat energy

 The steel and drywall construction of traditional gun safes works against you in a fire.

 SecureIt TRUE Safe prevents heat storage and transfer